NoelV11/Cryptography-Encoding-and-Decoding-in-EMU8086/README.md

 # Cryptography-Encoding-and-Decoding-in-EMU8086-
 ## About the project
-This project explores the field of cryptography,using the help of 8086 Microprocessor.It was a concept to implement security,along with the subject of Microprocessors.
+This project explores the field of cryptography,using the help of 8086 Microprocessor.It was a concept to implement security,using Substitution Cipher,along with the subject of Microprocessors.

 ## Functionality of the Project

-The user can enter a string of length 4.The EMU arithmetic library,it's operations and functions have been implemented to encrypt the string,which is presented to the user.The software also offers an option to decrypt your encoded string,to recieve the original plaintext
+The user can enter a string of length 4.The EMU arithmetic library,it's operations and functions have been implemented to get the input,perform the substitution process,to encrypt the string,whose encrypted output is presented to the user.The software also offers an option to decrypt your encoded string,to recieve the original plaintext

 ## Resources Used